-While in prison, Gerald Chapman found a mentor who taught him that acting respectable and dressing well diverted suspicion from criminal activity.
-Before he pulled off the biggest armed robbery in history, Chapman dressed well, lived in New York’s posh Gramercy Park neighborhood, frequented expensive nightclubs and adopted a British accent.
+While in prison, Gerald Chapman found a mentor who taught him that dapper dress and good manners diverted suspicion from criminal activity.
+Before he pulled off the biggest armed robbery in history, Chapman dressed well, lived in New York’s posh Gramercy Park neighborhood and frequented expensive nightclubs.
+He even affected a British accent.

-Newspapers nicknamed him the ‘Count of Gramercy Park’ and the ‘Gentleman Bandit.’
-He was the first celebrity gangster, the first criminal the press dubbed ‘Public Enemy No. 1.’
+Newspapers nicknamed him the “Count of Gramercy Park” and the “Gentleman Bandit.”
+He was the first celebrity gangster and the first criminal the press dubbed “Public Enemy No. 1.”

 Gerald Chapman came into this world as George Chartres in Brooklyn, N.Y. — or maybe it was Manhattan’s Lower East Side – sometime in August 1887.
 As a youth he drifted into petty crime.

 Police arrested him for the first time at the age of 14, and he spent most of his young adulthood in Sing Sing.
-He met his mentor, George ‘Dutch’ Anderson, after prison officials transferred him to Auburn Prison.
+He met his mentor, George “Dutch’” Anderson, after his transfer to Auburn Prison.

 Anderson’s real name was Ivan Dahl von Teler.
-He had been born into a wealthy Danish family and attended Heidelberg and Uppsala universities.
-Then he dropped out of college in Wisconsin to take up crime.
+Born into a wealthy Danish family, he attended Heidelberg and Uppsala universities.
+Then he dropped out of the University of Wisconsin to take up crime.
 Anderson saw in the younger Gerald Chapman someone who had enough smarts and daring to commit big-time heists.

-When the two men were out on parole in 1919 they formed a gang with Charles Loerber, a getaway driver who posed as their chauffeur while they plotted their crimes.
+When the two men were out on parole in 1919 they formed a gang with Charles Loerber, a getaway driver.
+He posed as their chauffeur while they plotted their crimes.
 Chapman pretended to be an oil baron, and Anderson his business partner.
-The gang quickly seized the opportunities presented by Prohibition and began bootlegging in the Midwest, arranging confidence scams on the side.
+The gang quickly seized the opportunities presented by Prohibition and began bootlegging in the Midwest.
+They also arranged confidence scams on the side.

 In 1921 they branched out into armed robbery.
 They plotted the route of a U.S. mail truck that ran regularly along a street in New York’s Tribeca neighborhood.
 On Oct.
-24, they blocked the mail truck with two cars, assaulted the driver and made off with $2.4 million in cash, bonds and jewelry – the biggest heist in U.S. history.
+24, they blocked the mail truck with two cars and assaulted the driver.
+Chapman and his gang made off with $2.4 million in cash, bonds and jewelry – the biggest heist in U.S. history.